 New Zealand is a wonderful place to ride a motorcycle.
-I just had a week and a half riding the south island and apart from some mixed weather at first I have to say it was some of the best riding I have ever experienced.
+I just had a week and a half riding the south island and apart from some mixed weather it was some of the best riding I have ever experienced.

 Riding down the west coast is at times dramatic as you skirt the ocean then have the mountains rise up as you get closer to Franz Joseph.
-I have already done the helicopter to the top of the alps so just chilled in town while my mate experienced it, well worth the money if you are there sometime in my opinion.
+I have already done the helicopter to the top of the alps so just chilled in town while my mate experienced it.

 From Wanaka I rode the spectacular Crown Range, perhaps the highest road I traversed this tour over to historic Arrowtown.
-I was a it disappointed with Arrowtown, they have this wonderfully preserved frontier look town yet the main street is chock o block full with new SUV’s and hire cars all blocking the shop frontages and spoiling any chance of photo’s.
-Seriously, ditch the cars in the main street folks…
+I was a little disappointed with Arrowtown, they have this wonderfully preserved frontier look town yet the main street is chock o block full with new SUV’s and hire cars all blocking the shop frontages and spoiling any chance of photo’s.
+Why not make it pedestrian zone…

-Riding across from Frankston to Lake Tepaco there is an amazingly diverse landscape, from snow covered mountains and fiord like lakes the country changes as you traverse the superb Lindis range and on to an area with huge tree less grassy hills with lunar like canyons.
-Fortunately the roads are magic all the way with superb riding to be enjoyed.
+Riding across from Frankston to Lake Tepaco there is an amazingly landscape, from snow covered mountains and fiord like lakes the country changes as you traverse the superb Lindis range and on to an area with huge tree less grassy hills with lunar like canyons.

 Very strong cross winds on last few days, coming into lake Tepaco the wind would blow me across my lane which was no fun at all.
 The temperatures plunged so I had to don my thermal base layer but generally was comfortable despite the ice blast wind.
 The water in these glacier fed lakes has the most amazing blue tinge which you have to see to believe.